javintx/the-crm-service/README.md

 - The persistence was implemented with in-memory datastore.
   - The first admin user is in the datastore by default with `admin` id.
-- The authentication was implemented with an always-authenticated adapter.
+- The authentication was implemented with a JWT adapter.
-  - There is no authentication end point to generate the authentication token or similar.
+  - Only provided a validation token method.
+The token should be generated with the same server secret to be valid.
 - For a customer:
   - The identifier (field id) of a customer is provided in the create customer request.
   - The only field that is not possible to change from a customer is the identifier (field id).